elmomoilanen/k-in-a-row/be/README.md

 docker run -p 127.0.0.1:8080:8080 --rm k-in-a-row/be
 ```

-With the previous command, port 8080 of the container is bound to the same port on 127.0.0.1 of the host machine and is not accessible from the outside.
+With the previous command, port 8080 of the container (server's default port) is bound to the same port on 127.0.0.1 of the host machine and is not accessible from the outside.

 ## Use ##